 What kind of social activities do you run at the event?

 State Conference aims to create a respectful social environment, allowing attendees to connect with other passionate, like-minded young people and make life-long friends.
 One of the best parts about State Conference is the fun social activities that students participate in, including a quiz night and disco.

 What is the dress code?

 For most of the days at State Conference, students will need to wear casual and weather appropriate clothes (e.g. jeans and a jumper).
 However, on the last day, we will have a debate simulating the United Nations’ General Assembly, in which students will wear business wear (e.g. dress pants, a button down top and a tie or a nice dress).
 If students don’t own or have access to business wear, school uniform may be used (e.g. blouses or school pants), and op shops are also a good source of cheap business wear.
 Additionally, there will be a themed disco on one of the nights.
 We encourage students to create and wear costumes in line with this theme, which will be revealed closer to the date.

 What is the cost and how can I seek bursaries or sponsorship?

-UN Youth Tasmania will provide a limited amount of bursaries to students attending State Conference, these will be considered based on an application process.
+UN Youth Tasmania is committed to making State Conference as financially accessible as possible and will provide a limited amount of bursaries to students to attend.
+These will be considered based on an application process at the time of registration.
 Outside of this, UN Youth Australia has a great fundraising guide which can be found here, and outlines several potential sources for sponsorship including local politicians and clubs.